tjmehta/101/README.md

 * Other libraries can be large, and require manually creating custom builds when optimizing for size.

 ### Why not release each as individual modules?
-I ussually agree with this philosophy; however, while in practice, adherence to the module-pattern
+I usually agree with this philosophy; however, while in practice, adherence to the module-pattern
 can become quite annoying for micro-modules (like those in 101):
 * Micro-modules existance throughout a project can change very frequently, because of this one may find themselves constantly updating their package.json (repeatedly adding and removing the same micro-modules).